 The 2009 World Track Championships in Poland saw me compete in the Individual Pursuit at this level for the first time where I placed 4th and rode a new personal best time which I was very pleased with.
 I was also really happy to retain the World Title in the Team Pursuit and now be the proud owner of two rainbow jerseys!

 It was announced in December 2009 that the Women’s Team Pursuit was to be included in the London 2012 Olympic Games!
 This was very exciting for me as my team and I were the current World Champions and World Record holders.
-So since then I have concentrated all my focus on success in the Team Pursuit in London.
-Here on my website you can track my progress as I work towards this goal.
+So from then I concentrated all my focus on success in the Team Pursuit in London.